microsoft/DeepSpeed/docs/_posts/2021-12-09-deepspeed-moe-nlg.md

 model.
 To complete training in a reasonable timeframe, the following models are
 selected: 350M (24 layers, 1024 hidden size, 16 attention heads), 1.3B (24
 layers, 2048 hidden size, 16 attention heads), and 6.7B (32 layers, 4096 hidden
 size, 32 attention heads).
-We use “350M+MoE-128” to denote a standard MoE model that uses 350M dense model as the base model and adds 128 experts on every other feedforward layer.
+We use "350M+MoE-128" to denote a MoE model that uses 350M dense model as the base model and adds 128 experts on every other feedforward layer.
 That is to say, there are in total 12 MoE layers for both 350M+MoE-128 and 1.3B+MoE-128.